 With the implementation of the European Pillar of Social Rights in 2017, European politics emphasize the social dimension of European cohesion.
 The Association for Child and Youth Welfare supports the efforts for strengthening the social dimension in the EU and for promoting an active engagement for youth politics.
 AGJ is committed to contribute to the debate on the future of the EU and to embed the current developments in the national discourse of youth politics.

-The new direction of social politics in Europe is a chance to further promote and emphasize the role of young Europeans in a solidary Europe.
+The new direction of social politics in Europe is a chance to further promote and emphasise the role of young Europeans in a fair Europe.